 However, they may also function as a subcontractor to General Construction Company.
 A General Contractor may place a bid that includes customized window covering.

 They would oversee that this phase of the project is completed correctly.

 Check out this article for an in-depth look at the General Contractor License!

 Contractors State License Board

 The Contractors State License Board (CSLB) is the governing body for all contractors in the state of California.
 Their sole responsibility is to protect the consumer public.

 They ensure that anyone charging over $500 for construction services is qualified and registered with the state.

 The C-61 / D-52 Window Coverings contractor license is issued to contractors by the CSLB.

-To get a window contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a window contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

 You must also have: